gogins/csound-extended/nudruz/README.md

 everything except for examples and files containing unfinished or unworkable code.

+6. The `nudruz` system, as well as the Common Music system `cm2`, have been brought into the `:cm` package and have been made available to embedded Lisp code that can run in the `csound::LispGenerator` and `csound::LispTransformer` nodes of the SilenceAC system for algorithmic composition, using Embeddable Common Lisp to run the Lisp code.
+With this facility, it is possible to combine the use of Common Music, nudruz, and CsoundAC algorithms and code to compose music.

 In order to load `nudruz.asd` you must first install a number of its dependencies, listed in `nudruz.asd`.
 Some of these can be installed as Linux packages, some must be installed by cloning Git repositories, some must be